CompCogNeuro/sims/ch4/family_trees/README.md

 You can also look at the cluster and PCA plots of the Agent-based labels (the PCA plot here is for components 2 and 3), to see what kind of organization is taking place there.
 In general, you can see some sensible organization of similar places in the tree being nearby, but given the high-dimensional nature of the relationships and the distributed representations, it is not totally systematic, and because everyone is related in some way, it is difficult to really determine how sensible the organization is.

 * Now, let's see how these results compare to the network with random initial weights.
-Do `Init` and then `Test Init`, `Test Run`, and `Reps Analysis`, and then click on the PCAPlot for `HiddenRel` again, and also look at the similarity matrix `Sim Mat` for that case too.
+Do `Train` mode `Init`, then `Test` mode `Init`, and `Run`, and `Reps Analysis`, and then click on the PCAPlot for `HiddenRel` again, and also look at the similarity matrix `Sim Mat` for that case too.

 > **Question 4.9:** How do the untrained representations compare to the previous trained ones?
 Although some of the same larger structure is still present, is the organization as systematic as with the trained weights?
 Focus specifically on the relational data, as that was more clear in the trained case.